csuchico-cins467/CINS467-Course-Materials/Assignments/Project.md

 * Project Description
   * This should describe what your project is and what you expect it to accomplish.
 I would also highlight how you expect your app to use internet connectivity along with either location or the camera.

-You will need to write this and submit it as a **PDF** document to me via email with the subject line *CINS467 Project Concept* with all of your team members CC'd.
+You will need to write this and submit it as a **PDF** document to me submit it to canvas.
+You should be able to create a team on canvas so you can submit as a team.
+Only need 1 submission per team, but make sure the all team members are on the document.

 ## <a name="proposal">Project Proposal</a>